 At a great financial cost, these LRT or streetcar systems offer little improvement over the Broadway Corridor’s existing bus capacity.
 In other words, a LRT or streetcar system would essentially be a very expensive version of our existing Broadway Corridor buses.
 Only an underground extension (subway) of the existing SkyTrain Millennium Line from VCC-Clark Station to UBC via Broadway can serve present and future demand.

-Some key arguments why LRT/streetcar is not an realistic option and an integrated underground SkyTrain extension is the only real solution:
+Some of my key arguments why LRT/streetcar is not an realistic option and an integrated underground SkyTrain extension is the only real solution:

 1) Short-term pain for long-term gain: Some LRT and streetcar proponents base their preferences solely on cost.
 However, considering the scope and lasting impact of such a system, the cost of a project should never be the sole deciding factor over another technology.
 The financial cost of building the system and its temporary construction impact will be irrelevant and long forgotten decades from now.